 1. ujam Subcraft – Best dedicated sub

-Subcraft from ujam is a specialized sub bass plugin that generates pure low-frequency content designed to sit beneath your main bass lines and kick drums.
+Ujam created a specialized sub bass plugin that generates pure low-frequency content designed to sit beneath your main bass lines and kick drums.

 - Focused Sub-Frequency Generation